Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Introduction

 \subsection{The conserved XGF loop in UBA-ubiquitin interaction}

 Amino acid sequences of type XGF, where the residue X is frequently the residue Met, form a highly conserved loop characteristic of ubiquitin-associated (UBA) domain that occurs in a variety of proteins.
 The UBA domain is a conserved motif through eukaryotic evolution and is found in many proteins related to the ubiquitin metabolism and in particular, associated with ubiquitin-mediated proteolysis \cite{pickart-2004,finley-2009}.
 The MGF loop in the UBA domain is typical of a hydrophobic pocket that is critical for recognition and binding affinity to ubiquitin through a hydrophobic surface patch located in the vicinity of this loop \cite{dieckmann-1998,wilkinson-2001,bertolaet-2001,madura-2002,raasi-2005,long-2008,tse-2011,cabe-2018}.
+UBA domains are ubiquitin receptors whose binding is a fundamental step for diverse regulatory functions.

-NMR analyses of UBA-ubiquitin interactions identify hydrophobic surface patches formed by the conserved MGF sequence as the main determinants for the dimerization interface.
-A number of alignments of p62/SQSTM1 UBA domain with other UBA-domain proteins has revealed single-point mutation in the MGF sequence, mainly M$\rightarrow$L, or F$\rightarrow$Y, maintaining its overall hydrophobic characteristic \cite{geetha-2002}.
+NMR analyses of UBA-ubiquitin interactions identify hydrophobic surface patches formed by the conserved MGF sequence as the main determinants for the protein-protein interaction.
+A number of alignments of UBA domains has revealed mutations in the MGF sequence, mainly M$\rightarrow$L, M$\rightarrow$Q, and F$\rightarrow$Y, but these mutations still maintain the overall hydrophobic characteristic for the main set of residues located at the interface on these UBA domains \cite{geetha-2002,mueller-2002}.